“I thought I was punishing some monster, and instead I feel like we’re kicking a dog down the stairs.”

 Caroline: “He’s not a ghoul,” Caroline offers.

-GM: “Yeah, I can’t smell it on him.
-And, honestly.
+GM: “Guess we’ll know for sure after we have a drink.
+But, honestly.
 Who the hell would waste juice on him?”

 Caroline: “Meg and Aimee would like a word with you,” Caroline snipes back.